ytbryan/blinking-pointer/README.md

 I wish to use blinking pointer on all my existing projects to on-board my users.

-The caveat is that there should only have one blinking pointer on one page.
-Too many of them distract the users.
+> The caveat is there should only be one blinking pointer on a single page.
+Too many blinking pointers back-fire and distract the users.

 ## Installation
 ```